Harshitn1995/Jarvis/docs/README/creating-segments.md

 > *   Last Seen (as discussed under _Last Seen_, above.)
 >
 >
-> _(Please note that custom user attributes vary for each WebEngage account, making it impossible to list here)_
+> _(Please note that custom user attributes vary for each Jarvis account, making it impossible to list here)_

 ###